ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This may be to implement some privacy preservation functionality.

 It is also possible the verifier will put claims in the attestation results that give details about the entity that it has computed or looked up in a database.
-For example, the verifier may be able to put an "hwoemid" claim in the attestation results by performing a look up based on a UEID (serial number) it received in evidence.
+For example, the verifier may be able to put an "oemid" claim in the attestation results by performing a look up based on a UEID (serial number) it received in evidence.

 This specification does not establish any normative rules for the verifier to follow.
 They are a matter of configured policy.